BLACKPINK Part 3 — In Your Area, Everywhere: Domination

 | Wembley Stadium headliner | First K-pop girl group (2025) |

-| Tour gross record | Born Pink Tour — $330M (highest ever female group) |
+| Tour gross | Born Pink Tour — ~$330M (among the highest ever for a female act, at the time) |

 | RIAA Gold | “Ddu-Du Ddu-Du” — first female K-pop group |

-| Album sales record | First K-pop girl group album to sell 2M copies |
+| Album sales record | First K-pop girl group album to sell 2M copies (Circle Chart) |

 | TIME Entertainer of the Year | 2022 |

-| Guinness World Records | Multiple (YouTube, streaming, live records) |
+| Guinness World Records | Multiple (YouTube, streaming records) |

 💜 What BLACKPINK Means